BRYAN REYNOLDS, CENTER FIELDER

 Reynolds’ season got off to a rough start, as he suffered a hamate injury in his fourth game and had to have surgery.
 He returned in late May.
 Hitters don’t necessarily get back into form right away following hamate surgery.
 In particular, their power may take a half a year or more to return.
 Reynolds, though, came back strongly.
 After going 0-for-11 in his first three games back, he hit 316/398/456.
 The power was an especially welcome development; despite the injury and despite moving from the extreme, high-offense environment of the California League, Reynolds had only a slightly lower isolated power.
 He also improved his walk rate from .07 to .11, and cut his K rate a little.
 He played right and center in the four games before the hamate injury, then played left until Jason Martin moved up to Indianapolis.
 After that he played center.

 Reynolds made good progress in 2018 on the two most concerning issues with his hitting: power and plate discipline.
-He should be at Indianapolis in 2019 and, with a good shiowing, could reach the majors.
+He’ll be at Indianapolis in 2019.

 |Signing Bonus: $1,350,000